watson-developer-cloud/conversation-connector/README.md

 - **`call-conversation`** uses the Conversation Node.js SDK to send the message to the Conversation workspace and receive the Conversation response.
 - **`post-conversation`** performs any custom processing of the Conversation response JSON.
 This is an opportunity to modify the received context before it is saved in the database.
 By default, this action is empty.
 - **`save-context`** saves the Conversation context in the Cloudant `contextdb` database.
 - **`normalize-conversation-for-<channel>`** converts the JSON response from the Conversation format to the format expected by the channel.
-This includes extracting the Conversation response text from the `output.text` field of the Conversation JSON, and storing it in the appropriate location in the channel JSON (`message.text` for Facebook Messenger or `text` for Slack).
+This includes extracting the Conversation response, in text and/or multimedia, and storing it in the appropriate location in the channel JSON.
+Facebook Messenger and Slack expect different payloads so there's a need to translate the Conversation response to channel-specific format.
+- **`multiple_post`** Examines the reply from `normalize-conversation-for-<channel>` and posts one or more replies to the channel as needed.
 - **`post-normalization`** performs any final processing of the channel JSON before it is posted to the channel.
 - **`post`** posts the output to the channel app.

 ## Interactive messages

 In addition to basic text responses, both Facebook Messenger and Slack support responses that include interactive controls such as buttons and menus.
-The connector pipeline provides basic passthrough support for any channel-specific JSON, which you can use to implement interactive responses:
+The connector pipeline provides support for channel-specific JSON, which you can use to implement interactive responses.
+One can add a channel-specific JSON directly inside a dialog node output from within Conversation, or, respond with a channel-agnostic generic response which is normalized to channel-specific format by the `normalize-conversation-for-<channel>` Cloud Function.

-1. If you are using Slack, make sure you have enabled the interactive message support.
-For more information, see the Slack deployment [README](channels/slack/README.md#interactive-messages).
+*Note: If you are using Slack, make sure you have enabled the interactive message support.
+For more information, see the Slack deployment [README](channels/slack/README.md#interactive-messages).*

+### Via channel-specific JSON

-1. In the Conversation tool, edit the dialog node that you want to return an interactive response.
+In the Conversation tool, edit the dialog node that you want to return an interactive response.
 Insert the channel-specific JSON into the `output.<channel>` field.

 For example, for Slack, you might use the following JSON to display buttons for selecting a T-shirt size: